Japan & the Cherry Blossoms: SOLD OUT

 The so-called ‘Island of the Gods’, Miyajima Island, is on the beautiful Seto Inland Sea.
 One of the most picturesque spots in Japan, this romantic and historical island is laced with virgin forest as well as numerous Shinto shrines, temples and monuments.
 After breakfast we board a ferry for the short trip to the island, which is famous for its beautiful display of cherry blossoms during the season.
 We take a cable car to the top of Mt Misen for breathtaking views of Hiroshima and the surrounding islands before reboarding our ferry back to Hiroshima.

 This morning we take the Shinkansen bullet train to Mt Fuji.
 Here we transfer by bus to the magnificent Yamanaka Lake, one of the five lakes at the base of this sacred mountain.
 Shaped like a whale this area is where some Japanese families have second homes, due to its outstanding natural beauty and scenery.
 At this time of year the sky is usually clear which provides a stunning vista as the sun sets behind Mt Fuji.

-Grand Prince Hotel (or similar)
+The Prince Hakone (or similar)

 05/04/2020 Mt Fuji – Tokyo Haneda Airport (BL)